 A real tradition is not the relic of a past that is irretrievably gone; it is a living force that animates and informs the present.
 In this sense the paradox which banteringly maintains that everything which is not tradition is plagiarism, is true…

-…and built something new from the amalgamated forms that tradition hands down, while every mediocre artist — emerging from an education system which virtually guarantees philistinism, lack of taste and lack of culture — has, consciously or unconsciously, inevitably ended up creating the known from the known.
+…and built something new from the amalgamated forms that tradition hands down, while every mediocre artist — emerging from an education system which virtually guarantees philistinism, lack of taste and lack of culture — has, consciously or unconsciously, inevitably ended up creating the known from the known, creating what we call derivative work.
+The special effects and the actors are new, the language and the slang are new, the lyrics have been rearranged and the presentation slightly altered, but it’s all, essentially, the same; essentially the same in that there is no essence, and so no way to even know that something is missing, and so no desire to reach, through detailed study of the masters who preceded us, the pinnacle of technical mastery, the only place from which the artist can do justice to the essence.

-But this is, to some degree understood.
-Novice writers produce work burdened by an excess of literary language, ponderous lack of flow and lots of hand-waving (‘suddenly he saw…’ or ‘Would you like a bacon sandwich because you’ll soon find out I’m a serial killer?’).
-They often intuit that these problems require craft to solve; a scholarly understanding of language, of plot, of myth, of characterisation and so on and so forth.
-What is less often understood, if at all, is that the other common problems of poor writing — too much exposition, tricksy attempts to cover a lack of story with sex, violence, swearing, sentiment, and shell-like tales (all ‘Big Ideas’ and sentimental ahhs with no hand-in-the-flames truth behind them; aka ‘plot-driven’ as opposed to ‘character-driven’ stories) — have nothing to do with craft.
+Note that essence comes first.
+Lack of technique and ignorance of tradition are still not, however, anything like as serious an impediment to creating great art as lack of essential character or inner truth, which is why so many masters of technique produce brilliant emptiness and why even novice songwriters and painters can, occasionally, hit on the eternal.
+This is not a question that is ever intelligently addressed in guides to writing songs or stories, or to painting and drawing, nor can be.
+A notice writer, for example, might understand that he needs craft — a scholarly understanding of language, of plot, of myth, of characterisation and so on and so forth — to improve work burdened by an excess of literary language, ponderous lack of flow and lots of hand-waving (‘suddenly he saw…’ or ‘Would you like a bacon sandwich because you’ll soon find out I’m a serial killer?’), but it is a rare artist indeed to intuits that his excess of exposition, his tricksy attempts to cover a lack of story with sex, violence, swearing, sentiment, and shell-like tales (all ‘Big Ideas’ and sentimental ahhs with no hand-in-the-flames truth behind them; aka ‘plot-driven’ as opposed to ‘character-driven’ stories) and the sense of so-what? that his end credits engender in the audience have nothing to do with craft.
 The writer just has nothing to say.
 And he has nothing to say because he has not really lived.

 And he has not really lived because he has not really died.